 You can’t get much closer to the North Pole than this.
 Consider visiting one of the many resorts you can find in the Lapland region of Finland.
 In this winter landscape of frozen lakes and snowy woods, you can book packages for whatever type of accommodation you are most interested in, ranging from small isolated cabins to quaint hotels and large resorts with swimming pools and saunas.

 Once you figure out your lodging, then you are faced with the monumental task of deciding what kind of activities to pursue.
 Let’s see, are you interested in a reindeer ride or reindeer-lassoing?
-How about a husky sled ride or safari?
-Or you may want to cross-country ski, dog sled, snowmobile, toboggan, go for a sleigh ride and arrange a visit with Santa and his elves.
+How about a husky sled ride, or safari?
+Perhaps you want to cross-country ski, dog sled, snowmobile, toboggan, go for a sleigh ride, or arrange a visit with Santa and his elves.
 None of those interest you?
 Well, then you can go view the Northern lights or go hunting for trolls.
 The air is fresh and clean, the landscape is clear and white, and friends report the experience is truly magical.
 You may even believe in Santa afterwards.

 Each day they would explore another hilltop village, where they’d buy small Christmas gifts to give to each other on Christmas morning.
 They did not pack a suitcase full of gifts like so many holiday travelers do.
 Instead, they went empty handed and trusted they would found everything they needed.
 They did.
 When the mood was right, they went for hikes around the beautiful Tuscan countryside, where Cypress trees line the roads and the cold earth crunched beneath their feet.
 Even though I have a personal fondness for La Foce, I suspect no matter where you stayed in Tuscany you’d have a delightful holiday.